MAXGOUDA/jacklsmith.github.io/_posts/2012-01-08-flip-the-sign-up.md

 <p>Less sign ups - yes.
 But <strong>more genuine ones</strong>.</p>
 <p>High registration rates aren't everything, just look at Google+ and the vast wasteland of empty profile pages.</p>
 <h2>Try flipping the sign up</h2>
-<p>There's nothing wrong with traditional sign up form methods, but it's not the only optional available.
+<p>There's nothing wrong with traditional sign up form methods, but it's not the only option available.
 Try thinking outside the box.
 If you think flipping the process a little could work, give it a go.</p>